U of U student not heard from since Monday

-SALT LAKE CITY — A University of Utah student hasn't been heard from since Monday, and her parents are becoming concerned.
+SALT LAKE CITY — A University of Utah student hasn't been heard from since Monday.
+Family and friends are concerned for her safety.

-23-year-old Mackenzie Lueck texted her parents to let them know she arrived at the Salt Lake City Airport at about 1 a.m. after flying from Los Angeles.
+Mackenzie Lueck, 23, took a flight from Los Angeles to Salt Lake City after attending a funeral in California last weekend.

-That was her last communication.
-She was reported missing Thursday around 4 p.m.
+According to her father, she texted her parents around 1 a.m.
+Monday to let them know the flight landed safely.
+That was the last time they heard from her.

-Her dad told Fox 13 she missed her classes at the University of Utah this week, and that is unlike her.
+“There’s a lot our detectives are looking into,” said Det.
+Michael Ruff of the Salt lake City Police Department.
+“They are trying to go back, trace any steps they can, talk to any people they can.”

-Her parents believe she ordered a ride from Lyft at the airport.
+Family and friends believe Mackenzie ordered a Lyft ride at the airport.

 Lyft sent the following statement to Fox 13: